DianaFluxer/Moon-Characterization-automation/README.md

 ### **Automation Loop**
 After completing all measurements for one pixel, the system repeats the **alignment and measurement sequence** for the next pixel coordinate until the entire **16 × 16 pixel array** has been characterized.

-Repeats alignemnt and emusremnt for net pixel coordinates
+Repeats alignemnt and meausurement for net pixel coordinates